Skip to main content

 How long whooping cough is contagious

-If you have whooping cough, you're contagious from about 6 days after the start of cold-like symptoms to up to 3 weeks after the coughing starts.
+If you have whooping cough, you're contagious for up to 3 weeks after the coughing starts.

-If you start antibiotics within 2 or 3 weeks of starting to cough, it will reduce the time you're contagious for.
+If you start antibiotics within 2 weeks of starting to cough, it will reduce the time you're contagious for.

 Important